 This democracy killing poison pill increases the amount of private money in politics by allowing influence buying donations to be funneled from big money special interests into national political parties which become super bundlers that could in turn launder up to 100 million dollars in special interest donations to their presidential candidates’ campaigns per cycle.

 And it gets much worse.
 In practice, the two corporate parties each have three campaign committees that contribute to their presidential candidates, so this change would allow each party to actually contribute up to 300 million dollars to each of their presidential candidates.

 This poison pill is the most undemocratic attempted change to our representative democracy by the two party tyranny since the Citizens United Supreme Court decision in 2010.
 Citizens United allowed unlimited money to flow to Super PACs which could use that money to influence our elections, but at least the unlimited special interest money cannot flow directly to candidates.
-This poison pill would open the floodgates for up to 2 million percent more private money in our elections, funneled through political party campaign committees.
+This poison pill would open the floodgates for up to 2 million percent (to be precise the exact increase is 1,999,900%) more private money in our elections, funneled through political party campaign committees.

 Poison Pill #2 – Quintuples the Amount of Donations a Presidential Candidate must Raise Before they Qualify for Matching Funds